danielhaish/python-js-json-dict/README.md

 # python-js-json-dict
-It simple python class that allows you to load python dict and access it like js object so you can set value and access value using dot
+It simple python class that allows you to load python dict and access it like js object so you can set value and access value using dotsq
-So you could enjoy the nice sntac of js and the pyhton syntac I will right alot of test to make sure it work proparly to avoid bugs plese fill fre to send pull requests and ask for more features
+So you could enjoy the nice sntax of js and the pyhton syntax I would write alot of tests to make sure it work proparly to avoid bugs plese fill free to send pull requests and ask for more features

 usment example:
 ```